aws-samples/amazon-ec2-gitlab-runner/README.md

-# Deploy and Manage Gitlab Runners on AWS EC2
+# Deploy and Manage Gitlab Runners on Amazon EC2

 This solution automates Gitlab Runner deployment and administrative tasks on AWS EC2 through Infrastructure-as-Code (IaC).